ravibhojwani/zcash/code_of_conduct.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer (see below).
+Instances of threats, abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer (see below).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are